Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 - Doomed Contrarian: Humphreys.

-- Fade to White: Fade to Green in this case.
+- Fade to White: Fade to Green in this case, as the last three survivors are swarmed by the insects in a jeep.

 - Gaia's Vengeance: Metaphorical.
 The bugs attack because they were let out when the ancient (protected) trees were cut down.